nikolaskonoski/nikolaskonoski/README.md

 # Hi there, I'm Nikolas Konoski

-I'm a passionate developer transitioning into the Web3 space, with a strong interest in decentralized finance (DeFi), DAOs, and building more transparent digital systems.
+I'm a tech student developer transitioning into the Web3 space, with a strong interest in decentralized finance (DeFi), DAOs, and building more transparent digital systems.
 I'm currently diving deep into the Ethereum ecosystem.

 ---